els0r/goProbe/README.md

 The `.meta` file can be thought of as a partition-index and a layout for how the data is stored.
 Next to storing the timestamps and positions of blocks of flow data, it also captures which compression algorithm was used and provides sizing information for block decompression.

-The `.meta` files are vitally important and - if deleted - will result in failed data reading for the *day* of data.
+The `.meta` files are vitally important and - if deleted, corrupted or modified in any way - will result in failed data reading for the *day* of data.

 #### Compression